keithrbennett/keithrbennett.github.io/_posts/2012-09-15-hello-nailgun-goodbye-jvm-startup-delays.md

 It would probably be simpler to create aliases instead of shell scripts, but I like being able to easily modify these kinds of scripts, sometimes with multiple lines, so this works well for me.

-If you&#8217;ll be executing the code below, make sure you&#8217;ve started the Nailgun server, either using the _ngs_ script we created, or the command shown at the top of the article.
+If you'll be executing the code below, make sure you've started the Nailgun server, either using the _ngs_ script we created, or the command shown at the top of the article.

 The scripts will not _always_ work.
 When the arguments include quoted strings that include spaces, things may get messed up.
-Here&#8217;s an example:
+Here's an example:

 ```
 >>nruby -e "puts 123"  # (produces blank string)